jarllarsson/KernelSanders/README.md

 KernelSanders is able to render textured meshes, geometric primitives and 3d fractals in real time.
 Meshes and primitives are lit from several light sources and can cast shadows and have reflective surfaces.
-When a mesh is loaded for the first time the application will construct a kD-tree for it using the SAH-algorithm.
+When a mesh is loaded for the first time the application will construct a kD-tree for it, using the SAH-algorithm.
 This tree is then cached on disk for future uses.

 An infinite starry sky is rendered using raymarched Mandelbulb fractals.
 Each fractal is unique (based on placement) and can be reached by navigating using the keyboard and mouse or an Xbox360 gamepad.